ExchangeServices/API/Economy API/v1/Economy API v1 - Technical document.md

 - allows users to fetch adult school economy information.
 You can specify a start and end date to retrieve data.
 The data will have a start date on or after the given start date and an end date on or before the given end date.
 Alternatively, you can use a calculation date to fetch data that matches the provided calculation date.
 This is applicable for each corresponding adult school type.

 - enables users to fetch preschool economy information for a specified year and month.

+- enables users to fetch compulsory school economy information for a specified year and month.
+This is applicable for each corresponding compulsory school type.

 The services in the Economy API are accessed via URIs.